 In this article, Andrea Dunn, RD, even goes so far as to say that “Surprisingly, coffee is the single best source of antioxidants in the American diet.”
 Yessssss antioxidants!
 Yessssss coffee beans!

-This is surprising, yet glorious news, and makes me very appreciative of my coffee
+This is surprising, yet glorious news, and makes me very appreciative of my coffee habit.

 Experts do want to ensure, however, that readers understand this: medical experts are not saying we should drink coffee in the hopes of preventing diseases.
 We should absolutely take far more reliable, more scientifically-backed steps to keep ourselves healthy like eat a good diet, drink water, exercise, get a good night’s sleep, avoid smoking, wear sunscreen, and see a doctor regularly for check-ups.